Elizabeth Garofalo: Fruit Aficionado

-Growing up in Buckland, Elizabeth Garofalo remembers experiencing three distinct seasons while walking through the orchard just down the road from her home: In spring, tractors mowed fields; summer brought fruit easily plucked from low-hanging branches; and a “lovely elderly woman” invited her to climb the apple trees in fall.
-The seasonal rhythms were already deeply engrained for Garofalo, thanks to time spent on her grandparents’ dairy farm, where the love of the land connected her family across generations.
-Like that country road, Garofalo’s journey from the farm to University of Massachusetts Extension Fruit Program educator has been long, rewarding, and a bit unexpected.
+Growing up in Buckland, Elizabeth Garofalo remembers experiencing four distinct seasons by walking through her immediate environment, an orchard just down the road from her home.
+Every spring, tractors mowed fields, summer fruit was easily plucked from low-hanging branches, and a “lovely elderly woman” invited her to climb apples trees in the fall.
+Seasonal orientation is also in her blood with her grandparents’ dairy farm and other generational agriculture tasks flowing through her veins.
+However, as an adult, the journey to the University of Massachusetts to become a well-respected Extension educator, has been a long and winding road.

-After her time at GCC, Garofalo went on to earn her associate’s degree at the Stockbridge School of Agriculture in sustainable food and farming, followed by a bachelor’s degree in plant soil and insect science.
-She then went on to earn a master’s degree while working with Dan Cooley at Cold Spring Orchard in plant pathology, where her research focused on a fruit fungal disease called apple scab – a bane of apple growers.
+Garofalo earned her associate’s degree at Stockbridge School of Agriculture in sustainable food and farming and a bachelor’s degree in plant soil and insect science.
+She was awarded master’s degree while working with Dan Cooley at Cold Spring Orchard in plant pathology with her research concentrated on apple scab.
 “During much of her program, she also worked part-time for UMass Extension,” Cooley said, “helping farmers to manage insect and disease problems in crops using integrated pest management, an environmentally sound approach.”

-Regarding her future plans, Garofalo says, “Right now, my goal is to continue to work with Extension, stay with the fruit team and maybe someday, I will get my Ph.D.”
-Given her drive and interests, that seems like something to bet the farm on.
+As to her future plans, Garofalo says, “Right now, my goal is to continue to work with Extension, stay with the fruit team and maybe someday, I will get my Ph.D.”
+Given her drive and interest, that seems like a good bet.